 With the growing national focus on sustainable building products, ERA members requested an inventory and testing of the long term service life of EPDM roofs, with the objective of promoting a 50 year longevity of EPDM roofs.
 The results were impressive, showing that EPDM roof samples which have been in use for up to 32 years have physical characteristic properties comparable to newly manufactured 45-mil EPDM membrane.
 ERA is now heat ageing samples to 50 years to compile data for internal use.

-In late April, ERA produced a nationally broadcast webinar to showcase breakthrough findings supporting EPDM as an environmentally sound roofing choice for every climate.
+ERA has produced a nationally broadcast webinar to showcase breakthrough findings supporting EPDM as an environmentally sound roofing choice for every climate.
 The webinar focused on an upgraded Life Cycle Assessment (LCA), intensified recycling efforts, and a state-of-the-art study of long-term service life for EPDM roofing.
 Together, the new data supports findings in the conclusion segment of the webinar that EPDM provides “A Roof for Every Climate.”
-265 people viewed the webinar when it was originally broadcast, and another 100 have viewed the archived version since then.

 The webinar detailed: the choices that EPDM roofing offers to provide energy-efficient solutions for every climate; data from the just-released study on long-term performance capability of EPDM roofing systems, showing that roof samples which have been in the field for up to 32 years have physical characteristic properties comparable to newly manufactured 45-mil EPDM membrane; the results of the Life Cycle Assessment using the Athena EcoCalculator and Impact Estimator showing that EPDM has a lower environmental impact than previously thought; and reports from the field on break-through efforts to recycle EPDM, helping both the environment and the bottom line of participating companies.